 Specimens must also correspond to usage with the particular goods and services identified in an application or registration.
 Usage with one good or service will not suffice to show usage with an entirely different good or service.
 If there are multiple classes of goods or services at issue, then multiple specimens are usually required.

 The date a specimen was captured matters.
-For new trademark applications, a specimen must be recent.
-Specimens used to maintain existing registrations must be current, meaning the specimen should be from the window of time in which proof of current use can be submitted.
+For new trademark applications, a specimen should be recent.
+Specimens used to maintain existing registrations must be current, meaning the specimen must be from the window of time in which proof of current use can be submitted.
 Whenever a web page screenshot or printout is used as a specimen, the date and URL must be included.
 Ideally screenshots and printouts should be captured in a way that automatically includes that information.

 But the particular sorts of evidence acceptable as specimens will depend on whether it is for a trademark (for goods) or a service mark (for services).
 Those different goods/services requirements are taken up below.